balanced/www.balancedpayments.com/contents/international-payments.md

   linkText: Follow the rest of the discussion on Github
   linkUrl: https://github.com/balanced/balanced-api/issues/100

-forexMapText: Charge your customers&#8217 credit
+forexMapText: Charge your customers&#8217 credit or debit card in their local currency.
+Balanced instantly converts the charge to USD and deposits the funds in your escrow balance for immediate access.

 currencies:
   list: